bincode-org/bincode/compatibility/README.md

 - [ ] Add a `mod <name>;` in the `lib.rs`.
 Make sure it's alphabetically ordered (check the ordering in your file system).
 - [ ] Add your structs.
   - Adding references to libraries is not recommended.
 Libraries will not be implementing `bincode 2`'s encoding/decoding system.
-  - If you really need references to libraries, consider adding a test case for that library, and then referencing that test.
+  - If you need references to libraries, consider adding a test case for that library, and then referencing that test.
 - [ ] Make sure structs derive the following traits:
   - [ ] `serde::Serialize` and `serde::Deserialize`, like normal
   - [ ] `bincode_2::Encode` and `bincode_2::Decode`, for the bincode 2 encode/decode mechanic